SassConf/2015-austin-speaker-cfp/docs/what-to-submit.md

 If you’re not sure about your presentation topic or want some help with it, you can:

-* check out our [Mentoring and Speaker Prep] section,
+* check out our [Mentoring & Speaker Prep](https://github.com/SassConf/2015-speaker-cfp/blob/master/docs/mentoring-speaker-prep.md) section,
-* [email] a member of the Speaker team if you have private questions, or
+* Email the SassConf team at [info@sassconf.com](mailto:info@sassconf.com) or a member of the Speaker team if you have private questions, or
-* submit and tag your proposal as [constructive-crit] and the Speaker team will comment or get in touch.
+* submit and tag your proposal as `constructive-crit` and the Speaker team will comment or get in touch.